-No matter your hair type, you should be able to find a cruelty-free #crueltyfree, vegan shampoo #veganshampoo that makes your hair look and feel amazing.
+No matter your hair type, you should be able to find a cruelty-free, vegan shampoo that makes your hair look and feel amazing.
 Most shampoos contain animal ingredients, which are present not because they add any vital cleaning properties, but because they’re ridiculously cheap.
 And many shampoos have been tested on animals.

 The biotin, keratin, silk powder, and gelatine found in many shampoos and conditioners may all be derived from animals.
 This short list is just a sample of the animal products to be found in haircare.
 While many of these ingredients can be plant-sourced as well, if the packaging does not explicitly say it is, it would be safer to assume that it’s not.

 Here are some of the top NON-vegan ingredients to look our for in your shampoos, conditioners, hairsprays, serums, and other hair care products.